 The workshop will feature talks from leading researchers and pioneers in ML applied to drug discovery, a community challenge, as well as spotlight presentations and poster sessions for accepted papers.

-In parallel to the workshop, we are organizing a machine-learning challenge focusing on active learning for drug target identification.
+In parallel to the workshop, we are organizing a machine-learning challenge focusing on gene graph inference on perturbational single cell data.

 Teams with the best submissions will be invited to present their solution during the workshop and are eligible for prizes from our sponsor.

-All details will be soon available on the challenge website - stay tuned.
+All details are available on the challenge website, here.

 MLDD Workshop - ICLR 2023